GloBE Top-Up Tax Modelling Tool – Unlimited Companies

 That is because any undertaxed New Zealand profits would not be subject to any other country’s UTPR or IIR during the period.

 If the group is not headquartered in New Zealand, another country’s IIR could apply, so the rationale for a QDMTT (to allow New Zealand priority in collecting top-up tax on low tax New Zealand profits) would potentially still apply.
+The Second Set of OECD Administrative Guidance provides jurisdictions with three options regarding the temporary UTPR exclusion in their QDMTT legislation.

 This is because the substance-based income exclusion is taken into account in the formula above when calculating excess profits.